AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/effects/shape-generator.md

     shapes separately to give different directions, speeds etc (see [later](#changing-size-and-speed-of-a-shape))

--   If the selected fixture has subfixtures (cells) then you will be given the option to run the shape on the main fixture, keeping all cells identical, or spread across the subfixtures/cells.
+-   If the selected fixture has sub-fixtures (cells) then you will be given the option to run the shape on the main fixture, keeping all cells identical, or spread across the sub-fixtures/cells.
 The options
     are:
     -   \[Run on Super Fixtures\] - cells are ignored, fixture operates as one block